4d-go-mobile/sdk/docs/ChoiceListFromCurrentEntityData.md

 ## Database content

-For entities, an object field must contain the choice list
+For entities, an object field must contain the choice list as key value
+- key is the display value
+- value is the value send to server and receive in database method "On Mobile App Action"

+We could fill using an object

 ```4d
 var $entity: cs.ATable